Table of Contents

 Black Bear Attacks

 Typically, black bears try to avoid confrontations with humans.
 They prefer to stay unseen and covered by the forest.
 However, if they feel threatened or, are surprised by a hiker coming around a corner, there’s always a chance they could attack or bluff charge you and it’s important to know what to do.
 I hike a lot in Shenandoah and see bear all the time and I’ve never had an issue.
 However, it’s always best to be educated and prepared.
-From what I understand, there has never been a black bear attack in Shenandoah National Park.
+From what I understand, there has never been a black bear attack in Shenandoah National Park on a human.